Star Trek: First Contact: Reception

+In 2021, First Contact was rated the second best film in Star Trek franchise (after The Undiscovered Country) by Scott Mendelson, who writing for Forbes magazine, described it as "probably the biggest Star Trek movie that still feels like a Star Trek movie".
+It was also ranked second (after The Wrath of Khan) for Empire magazine in 2022 by Owen Williams, who called the film "one of Trek's nailed-on classics".

 Accolades

+Home media

-Home mediaStar Trek: First Contact was first released on VHS in late 1997 as one of several titles expected to boost sluggish sales at video retailers.
+Star Trek: First Contact was first released on VHS in late 1997 as one of several titles expected to boost sluggish sales at video retailers.
 A LaserDisc version was also released.
 First Contact was among the first titles announced for the DVD-alternative rental system Digital Video Express in 1998.
 It was launched with five other test titles in the select markets of Richmond and San Francisco.

 When Paramount announced its first slate of DVD releases in August 1998, First Contact was one of the first ten titles released in October, announced in a conscious effort to showcase effects-driven films.
 This version contained the feature and two trailers, but no other special features.
 The film was presented in its original 2.35:1 anamorphic aspect ratio, with a surround sound Dolby Digital 5.1 audio mix.

 A First Contact "Special Collector's Edition" two-disc set was released in 2005 at the same time as three other Next Generation films and Star Trek: Enterprise's fourth season, marking the first time that every film and episode of the franchise was available on home video up to that point.
 In addition to the feature, presented with the same technical specifications as the previous release and a new DTS soundtrack, the first disc contains a director's commentary by Frakes and a track by Moore and Braga.
 As with other special-edition DVD releases, the disc includes a text track by Michael and Denise Okuda that provides production trivia and relevant facts about the Star Trek universe.
 The second disc contains six making-of featurettes, storyboards, and trailers.

-Paramount announced that all four Next Generation films would be released on high-definition Blu-ray on September 22, 2009.
-In addition to the returning DVD extras, new special features for the Blu-ray version of First Contact include "Scene Deconstruction" featurettes and a new commentary by Star Trek (2009) co-producer Damon Lindelof and TrekMovie.com contributor Anthony Pascale.
+A high-definition Blu-ray of First Contact was released on September 22, 2009.
+In addition to the returning DVD extras, the Blu-ray contains additional featurettes and a new commentary by Star Trek (2009) co-producer Damon Lindelof and TrekMovie.com contributor Anthony Pascale.
+The four Next Generation feature films were released on Ultra HD Blu-ray on April 4, 2023, in standalone and collected formats.